Next page

 Tucson, Arizona

 Raquel Rubio-Goldsmith was born and raised in Douglas, Arizona, on the Arizona-Sonora border.
 She studied law and philosophy at the National Autonomous University of Mexico and was a founding faculty member at Pima Community College in Tucson.
 Her early years were influenced by her mother’s education activism and her father’s labor activism.
-Rubio-Goldsmith’s areas of activism and academic research include police brutality, immigration direct services, advocacy, education, and research; and solidarity work supporting the Zapatista uprising, including traveling to Chiapas to participate in the Zapatista constitutional convention.
+Rubio-Goldsmith’s areas of activism and academic research have included police brutality, immigration direct services, advocacy, education, and research.
+She has also worked in solidarity with the the Zapatistas in Chiapas, Mexico, including traveling to Chiapas to participate in the Zapatista constitutional convention.
 She was a critical member of the Manzo Area Council, and after it closed she became a founder of the Coalición de Derechos Humanos, which focuses on policy, especially regarding immigration enforcement.

 Interviewed by Jennifer Nájera on September 7, 2023 and October 25, 2023 in Tucson, Arizona